nmarley/dashruby/documentation/transaction_input.md

 #### value

-Optional value in the corresponding output (in satoshis).
+Optional value in the corresponding output (in duffs).

 Default value is `transaction_output.value` or `nil`.